-In November we had our first webinar with NO-BS Marketplace about how agencies are scaling during COVID.
+In November we had our first webinar with NO-BS Marketplace about how digital agencies are scaling during COVID.

 For those that managed to attend, thanks for joining us, we hope you managed to get lots of value and insights from the webinar.

 For those who couldn’t make it, today’s your lucky day!